Stably slice disks of links: Stably slice links

 Let $W$ be a $4$--manifold with boundary~$\partial W \cong S^3$.
 We say that a properly embedded disk~$\Delta$ is \emph{nullhomologous}, if its fundamental class~$[\Delta, \partial \Delta] \in H_2(W, \partial W; \Z)$ vanishes.
 By Poincaré duality, $\Delta$ is nullhomologous if and only if $\Delta \cdot \alpha=0$ for all~$\alpha \in H_2(W; \Z)$, where $\cdot$ denotes algebraic intersections.

 The next definition introduces the main notions of this article.

-\begin{definition} A link $L \subset S^3$ is \emph{stably slice} if there exists $n\geq 0$ such that the components of~$L$ bound a collection of disjoint locally flat nullhomologous discs in the manifold~$D^4 \csum n S^2 \times S^2$.
-The \emph{stabilising number} $\sn(L)$ of a stably slice link is the minimal such $n$. \end{definition}
+\begin{definition} A link $L \subset S^3$ is \emph{stably slice} if there exists $n\geq 0$ such that the components of~$L$ bound a collection of disjoint locally flat nullhomologous disks in the manifold~$D^4 \csum n S^2 \times S^2$.
+The \emph{stabilizing number} $\sn(L)$ of a stably slice link is the minimal such $n$. \end{definition}

-\begin{remark} Definition~\ref{def:StablySlice} can be rephrased as follows: a knot is stably slice if it bounds an \emph{immersed} disk~$D$ in~$D^4$ that can be homotoped to an embedding in~$D^4 \csum n S^2 \times S^2$.
-Note that the resulting embedded disk in~$D^4 \csum n S^2 \times S^2$ is automatically nullhomologous.
-This follows from the fact, that a nullhomologous disc can be homotoped into $D^4$, since $D^4 \csum n S^2 \times S^2$ is simply-connected. \end{remark}
+\begin{remark} To put Definition~\ref{def:StablySlice} in the setting of the article~\cite{Schneiderman}, observe that it can can be rephrased as follows: a knot is stably slice if and only if it bounds a smoothly \emph{immersed} disk~$D$ in~$D^4$ that can be homotoped to a locally flat embedding in~$D^4 \csum n S^2 \times S^2$.
+In one direction, if $K$ bounds such a disk in $D^4$, then the resulting embedded disk in~$D^4 \csum n S^2 \times S^2$ is automatically nullhomologous, and therefore~$K$ is stably slice.
+Conversely, we assume~$K$ is stably slice, and produce the required disk~$D \subset D^4.$ Since the pair~$W = D^4 \csum n S^2 \times S^2$ and $\partial W = S^3$ is $1$--connected and $\pi_1(\partial W) =~0$, deduce that $\pi_2(W,\partial W) \to H_2(W, \partial W;\Z)$ is an isomorphism by the relative Hurewicz theorem.
+Consequently, any nullhomologous disk~$\Delta$ can be homotoped into~$D^4$, while fixing its boundary~$K$.
+By the Whitney immersion theorem, arrange the resulting map~$D^2 \rightarrow D^4$ to be a smooth proper immersion; see e.g.~\cite[Section~7.1]{Ranicki02}. \end{remark}

-Using Norman's trick, any knot $K \subset S^3$ bounds a locally flat embedded disc in~$D^4 \csum S^2\times S^2$~\cite[Lemma 1]{Norman69}; this explains why we restrict our attention to \emph{nullhomologous} disks.
+Using Norman's trick, any knot $K \subset S^3$ bounds a locally flat embedded disk in~$D^4 \csum S^2\times S^2$~\cite[Theorem 1]{Norman69}; this explains why we restrict our attention to \emph{nullhomologous} disks.

 The next lemma reviews Norman's construction in the case of links. \begin{lemma}[Norman's trick] Any $m$--component link $L \subset S^3$ bounds a disjoint union of locally flat disks in $D^4 \csum mS^2 \times S^2$.